 Calling all Edmond Scouts BSA!
 If you have an Edmond address, then this one’s for you!
 What does it take to be a good citizen of Edmond?
 What is its history?
 Who are its leaders?
 Have you ever attended a town council meeting?
 What can you do to make Edmond better?
 Learn the answers to these questions, meet Edmond leaders, view current council meetings and more while your complete the “Citizenship in the Community” merit badge (required for Eagle rank).
 Scouts will complete requirements 1 — 6.
 A prerequisite for completion of requirement 7, and a packet to get started on requirement 8 will be emailed soon after you register.

-NOTE: The MB counselor will start Scouts on requirement 8.
-To help you complete this requirement, the Edmond Historical Society & Museum will have a special temporary exhibit in its main gallery featuring your photos of Edmond!
+NOTE: To help you complete requirement #8, the Edmond Historical Society & Museum will have a special temporary exhibit in its main gallery featuring your photos of Edmond!
 Don’t miss this opportunity to showcase Edmond from your perspective to hundreds of visitors from across the country!
-Details will be provided during the program.
+Details will be provided in the packet and during the program.

 Saturday February 22, 10:00 am – Noon (merit badge program)

 Saturday February 22, 1:30 pm – 3:30 pm (Scouting Heritage Exhibition)